|

 English surname, transferred to forename use, meaning

-"son of Daw."
+"son of Daw (David)."

-- DAWUD:
+- DAWUD

-Arabic form of David,
+of Hebrew David,

 meaning "beloved."